Why Does My Dog Push His Food With His Nose? (Answered By Vet Tech)

 Unfortunately, dental disease in dogs is more common than you might think.
 Dogs can have all sorts of dental issues including abscesses, fractures teeth, and gum disease.
 These issues might cause a dog to avoid eating.
 It can be hard to tell if your dog has any dental problems, especially if they don’t want you near their mouth.

 If you suspect that your dog may have some dental problems, the best thing that you can do is take them to the veterinarian.
-At the vet’s office, they can fully examine your dog’s mouth and take full x-rays.
-They’ll be able to know instantly if your dog needs any medical attention.

 Reason 5: They Might Have Difficulty Seeing

 If a dog has difficulty seeing, it’ll start to rely on its other senses much more.
-Obviously blind dogs really on their sense of hearing to help them navigate the world.
+Obviously blind dogs rely on their sense of hearing to help them navigate the world.
 But they use their noses as much as or more than their ears.

-Your dog may not be able to see their food, but it can sure smell it!
-By pushing their nose into their food bowl they can tell what kind of food they have and if it’s safe to eat it without even looking.
+Your dog may not be able to see their food, but they can sure smell it!

 Reason 6: They’re Just Playing With Their Food